In this Article

 Watching cartoons which depict violence can encourage children to become violent in real life.
 Also, children may believe that no one gets hurt or feels pain since cartoons escape unscathed after experiencing violence or an accident.
 For example, characters in Tom and Jerry, The Road Runner, and Oggy and the Cockroaches often hit each other or cause each other to fall from heights, often without any real consequences.

-2. Unruly Behaviour and Lack of Empathy
+2. Promotes Unruly Behaviour and Lack of Empathy

 There are several cartoons which show characters displaying rude or disobedient behaviour towards their teachers and elders.
 Children may mimic this behaviour and challenge their parents or teachers when they are disciplined for bad behaviour.

-3. Foul Language
+3. Promotes the Use of Foul Language

 Cartoons often include language that is unfit for children.
 Children are impressionable, and they may start using bad language that they learn from cartoons in real life.

-4. Unsocial Behaviour
+4. Encourages Unsocial Behaviour

-5. Health Problems Due to Sedentary Lifestyle
+5. May Lead to Health Problems Due to Sedentary Lifestyle

 Too many hours of sitting in front of a screen watching cartoons can cause several health issues due to inactivity and a sedentary lifestyle.
 These include obesity, vision problems, and nutritional deficiencies due to bad food habits.

-6. Bad Role Models
+6. Promotes Bad Role Models

 Children often idolize their favourite cartoon character and mimic them or aspire to be like them.
 Often, the object of their admiration could be a misleading role model who encourages the wrong habits or displays insensitive behaviour towards fellow beings.
-This kind of impact of cartoons on children’s psychology can often lead to devastating consequences and result in children being withdrawn, uncommunicative, antisocial or unruly.
+This kind of impact of cartoons on children’s psychology can often lead to devastating consequences and result in children being withdrawn, uncommunicative, antisocial, or unruly.

-Tips for Parents to Deal with the Side Effects of Cartoons On a Child
+Tips for Parents to Deal With the Side Effects of Cartoons on a Child

-Now that we have talked about the advantages and disadvantages of cartoons and the impact of cartoons on children’s behaviour, here are some tips for parents to deal with the negative side effects of cartoons:
+Now that we have talked about the various advantages and disadvantages of cartoons and the impact of cartoons on children’s behaviour, here are some tips for parents to deal with the negative side effects of cartoons:

-1. Watch with Your Kids
+1. Watch With Your Kids

 2. Limit the Number of Hours